Agentic-Insights/voice-bot/README.md

 # 🤖 Voice Bot Server

-Voice Bot Server is a custom version of Vocode, designed for creating intelligent voice agents for phone calls.
+Voice Bot Server is a custom version of Vocode Telephony Server with FastAPI, designed for creating intelligent voice agents for phone calls.
 This project enables you to build and deploy conversational AI agents that can handle inbound and outbound phone calls for various use cases such as information collection, appointment scheduling, sales, customer support, and more.

 ## 🌟 Overview